Berlin

 You don’t have to pay (there is a Plus version for $20 per month), install anything, or give it access to your codebase to see if the suggestions are good, or if it can explain what complex functions do.
 This makes ChatGPT a good starting point when it comes to exploring what a generative AI tool can do, but there are better coding tools out there.

-Gemini (formerly known as Bard) is Google’s response to ChatGPT.
+Bard is Google’s response to ChatGPT.
 Google developed the transformer architecture that has underpinned the recent boom in LLMs, so it has a huge amount of AI expertise, but it has been slow to leverage that into consumer products.

-As a coding assistant, Gemini can code in 20 programming languages, including Python, Java, C++, and Javascript.
+As a coding assistant, Bard can code in 20 programming languages, including Python, Java, C++, and Javascript.
 It can generate code from your prompts and comments, explain code you paste in, and help you refactor any code you’ve already written.

 Auto-GPT